KaninchenSpeed/traefik-subsonic-basicauth/README.md

 should contain at least all BasicAuth headers supported by your Subsonic server, unless you remove them using another middleware.

+**`auth-cookie`**

+Optional, defaults to "" (disabled)

+Set this to the name of the cookie your forward-auth/oauth provider sets.
+When the specified cookie is present, token auth is accepted.
+The token is not validated, because the client is already logged in with its cookie.
+This does not weaken security, because your forward-auth/oauth provider validates its cookie!

+This is a workaround for images not loading in some Subsonic webinterfaces (e.g. Navidrome).

 **`debug`**

 Optional, defaults to `false`.